Tina Paphitis

 I am principally a folklorist, with an especial focus on folk narratives.
 I have a background in archaeology, specialising in landscape and public archaeology, and in critical heritage studies.
 I also work within the environmental humanities.
 My main research interests are in legends and landscapes of Britain and the Nordic region, and in environmental aspects of folklore and folkloristics.
 I am therefore developing approaches to what I term environmental/ecocritical folklore, including to examining the role of supernatural nonhumans within ecological consciousness and environmental engagement.
 I am also interested in the use and representation of folklore and archaeology in literature and film, particularly within the genres of fantasy and (folk) horror.

 I take a multidisciplinary approach, often combining folkloristics, archaeology, and critical heritage.
-My doctoral research (UCL) explored the early medieval to contemporary folklore of archaeological sites in Britain, and their role in local and national identity construction.
+My doctoral research (UCL 2014) explored the early medieval to contemporary folklore of archaeological sites in Britain, and their role in local and national identity construction.
 This consideration of the role of folklore in relation to identity was a theme in my Marie Skłodowska-Curie Postdoctoral project (University of Oslo), exploring the role of digital folklore in diversifying heritage narratives in contemporary Norway, and in enhancing content and engagement with (digitised) folklore archives.
 I have also explored the role of food and foodways in the representation of Nordic cultures, particularly in museum contexts.

 I am passionate about the role folkloristics can play in celebrating diversity and addressing global challenges, and take a public and applied folklore approach to my work.
-I am an active member of Folklore Without Borders – a research network that aims to embed greater equality, diversity and inclusion within UK folklore, funded by the UK Arts and Humanities Research Council (AHRC), based at the University of Derby.
-I am also a member of the Folklore Museums Network.

 Teaching